estuary/connectors/python/README.md

   source_bigdata = { git = "https://github.com/big/data.git", subdirectory = "connector" }
   # If we're working with an open-source connector that we have pulled in-tree, we can define it like this, where the connector was pulled into the subdirectory "upstream-connector"
   source_bigdata = { path = "upstream-connector" }

+  # If you're working on an Airbyte connector, you need the Airbyte CDK
+  airbyte-cdk = "^0.52"
+  # If you're working on a Singer/Meltaon connector, you need the singer SDK
+  singer-sdk = "^0.33.0"
   ```
 * In addition to being useful documentation for other people running your connector, `test.flow.yaml` or some other valid Flow spec is needed to invoke your connector locally.
 You'll point `flowctl` at this file to test your connector when developing locally.
 * `__main__.py` is the entrypoint of your connector.
 In the case that your connector is using a shim to wrap a supported open-source connector protocol, the file will be quite simple: